rticommunity/rticonnextdds-examples/examples/connext_dds/printing_qos/cs/README.md

 clear which Qos is being used by an entity.

-In this example we define the DataWriterQos in the USER_QOS_PROFILES.xml file to have a durability kind of Volatile.
-The code obtains this Qos from the XML file, but modifies the durability kind to TransientLocal before creating the DataWriter.
+In this example we define the DataWriterQos in the USER_QOS_PROFILES.xml file to have a DurabilityKind of TransientLocal.
+The Qos profile also inherits from the built-in profile `BuiltinQosLib::Generic::StrictReliable`.
+The code obtains this Qos from the XML file and ovrerrides the ReliabilityKind to BestEffort.

-To somebody unfamiliar with the order of Qos precedence, it may not be clear what durability kind the created DataWriter will be using.
-We print the Qos in use by the DataWriter, which shows that it is using TransientLocal durability (as set in the code).
+To somebody unfamiliar with the order of Qos precedence, it may not be clear what is the final Qos being used by the DataWriter.
+We print the Qos in use by the DataWriter, which shows that the ReliabilityKind is BestEffort and the DurabilityKind is TransientLocal.

 ## Building the Example :wrench: